Why is there a "Proposed" in front of "Idaho College of Osteopathic Medicine"?

 Are there enough residency positions for graduates of osteopathic medical school?

 Yes.
-In 2016, 99.61% of physicians graduating from osteopathic medical schools obtained residency programs.
-In fact, we have never graduated enough physicians for our domestic residency program.
-For Example, 25.9% of US residency programs are filled with foreign medical graduates which has contributed to what has been called "brain drain" in other parts of the world.
-It has also created artificial market forces for US citizens to leave the country to seek training elsewhere due to lack of medical school spots domestically.
+From 2015 to 2017, more than 99% of physicians graduating from osteopathic medical schools obtained residency programs.
+In fact, we have never graduated enough physicians for our domestic residency programs.
+For example, 25.9% of US residency programs are filled with foreign medical graduates which has contributed to what has been called "brain drain" in other parts of the world.
+It has also created artificial market forces for US citizens to leave the country to seek training elsewhere due to lack of medical school opportunities in our nation.

-What will the cost of ICOM be for its students?
+What will the tuition of ICOM be for its students?

-ICOM has not yet set its tuition, but has made a commitment that its tuition will be less than the national average for US private osteopathic medical schools (which is less than US private allopathic/MD medical schools).
+ICOM has not yet set its tuition, but has made a commitment that its tuition will be less than the national average for US private medical schools.

 Will there be scholarships for Idahoans?